aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/negativebarformat/_index.md

 ```

-whether to use the same fill color as positive data bars.
+Gets whether to use the same fill color as positive data bars.

 **Returns:**
 int